 Fuel used by internal combustion engines presents an extreme explosion and fire hazard.
 Make certain that all fuel lines are securely connected and free of leaks.
 Never refuel a hot or running engine.
 Avoid overfilling the fuel tank.
 Always use the correct type of fuel.

 Never tamper with the governor to gain more power.
 The governor establishes safe operating limits that should not be exceeded.
-The maximum continuous operating speed for this pump is 2100 RPM.
+Refer to the performance curve, page E-1, for the maximum continuous operating speed for this pump.